 SA stamp duty calculator

-Stamp duty in South Australia, also known as land transfer duty, is a once-off tax paid upon purchasing a property.
+Stamp duty, also known as land transfer duty, is a once-off tax paid upon purchasing a property.

-Our calculator will help you calculate stamp duty on owner-occupied homes in Western Australia, as well as any first home buyer concessions that may apply.
+Our calculator will help you calculate stamp duty on owner-occupied homes in South Australia, as well as any first home buyer concessions that may apply.

 ✏️